sparkflows/sparkflows-docs/docs/installation/configuration/running-as-service.rst

 Add a shell script
 ----------------

-Add a shell script 'fire.sh' in location updated in fire service for Starting Fire server.
+Create a shell script 'fire.sh' and place it at '/home/sparkflows/fire.sh'

-Add Below to it and provide appropriate permission
+Below are its content and make it executable.

 ::